Last Updated on October 30, 2023

-After surgery, patient should be educated about delayed bone healing and a long rehabilitation.
+After surgery, the patient should be educated about delayed bone healing and a long rehabilitation.
 Weight bearing should be delayed and protected because of poor strength of Pagetic bone.

-The most common cause of neurologic dysfunction from pagetic spinal stenosis is osseous compression from an enlarged vertebral body.
+The most common cause of neurologic dysfunction from the pagetic spinal stenosis is osseous compression from an enlarged vertebral body.
 Symptomatic pagetic spinal stenosis can be treated successfully with bisphosphonates and calcitonin.